pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 > :warning: Only the exception is ParallaxGen.esp.
 You have to place the ParallaxGen.esp in the right place manually for now.

-1. Sort plugin load order.
+1. Sort plugin load order with LOOT.
 1. Run Mator Smash.
 1. Run Synthesis.
 1. Run Bodyslide.
 1. Run ParallaxGen.
 1. Run TexGen.
 1. Run DynDOLOD.
-1. Sort plugin load order.
+1. Sort plugin load order with LOOT.
+1. Place `ParallaxGen.esp` between `Synthesis.esp` and `DynDOLOD.esp`.

 The final plugin load order should look like this.